ace-dent/8x8.me/README.md

 Patterns were tested and refined on an Arduboy device using [ASE](https://github.com/pmwasson/ASE).

 Artwork and files created using [ABSpriteEditor](https://github.com/Pharap/ABSpriteEditor).
-Data tinkering in LibreOffice, image conversions by ImageMagick, compressed with `pngslim` and metadata added with ExifTool.
+Additional tinkering with [image2cpp](https://javl.github.io/image2cpp/).
+Data tweaking in LibreOffice, image conversions by ImageMagick, compressed with `pngslim` and metadata added with ExifTool.

-Special thanks to @dw817, @felipemanga, @lexaloffle, @Pharap, @pmwasson.
+Special thanks to @dw817, @felipemanga, @javl, @lexaloffle, @Pharap, @pmwasson.

 ## Legal
 Produced by Andrew C.E.
 Dent and dedicated to the Public Domain (CC0 – free to use).
 Giving attribution is not required but always appreciated!
 Please read the separate `LICENSE` file.